-(XVI) Retained earnings
+(XVIII) Retained earnings

-1. If the Company has profit at the year's final accounting, it shall first be used to pay the income tax and make up any cumulative losses in accordance with laws, and 10% of the balance shall be appropriated as legal reserve, unless the existing legal reserve reaches the amount of the Company's paid-in capital.
+- 1. If the Company has profit at the year's final accounting, it shall first be used to pay the income tax and make up any cumulative losses in accordance with laws, and 10% of the balance shall be appropriated as legal reserve, unless the existing legal reserve reaches the amount of the Company's paid-in capital.
 The rest of the balance shall be used for provision/reversal of special reserves pursuant to laws.
 The residual balance, if any, shall be added to cumulative undistributed earnings.
-The Board of Directors shall draft a motion for allocation of the residual balance plus the undistributed earnings.

-- 2. The dividend policy of the Company is as follows: The Company is now in the growth stage and will develop and expand in line with our business.
+The Board of Directors shall draft a motion for allocation of the residual balance plus the undistributed earnings. - 2.
+The board of directors is authorized to distribute dividends and bonuses in whole or in part, which may be paid in cash after a resolution has been adopted by a majority vote at a meeting of the board of directors attended by two-thirds of the total number of directors and reported on Shareholder's Meeting. - 3.
+The dividend policy of the Company is as follows: The Company is now in the growth stage and will develop and expand in line with our business.
 The distribution of earnings shall consider the Company's capital expense budget and needs in the future and the board of directors shall propose a motion for the distribution and submit to the shareholders' meeting for approval before distribution.
-However, the dividends for the shareholders in the dividends distributed in current year shall not exceed two-thirds of the distributed dividends. - 3.
+However, the dividends for the shareholders in the dividends distributed in current year shall not exceed two-thirds of the distributed dividends. - 4.
 The legal reserve shall not be used unless for covering losses or issuing new shares or in cash in proportion to the original shareholding ratio of the shareholders.
-The new shares or cash allocated shall be no more than 25% of the paid-in capital. - 4.
+The new shares or cash allocated shall be no more than 25% of the paid-in capital. - 5.
 Pursuant to laws, when allocating earnings, the Company shall provide the special reserve from the credit balance under other equities on the balance sheet date in current year and then may allocate the earnings.
-Where the credit balance under other equities is reversed, the reversed amount may be included into the allocable earnings. - 5.
-The appropriations of 2021earnings as proposed by Board of Directors on May 9,2022 and the appropriations of 2020 earnings as resolved by the shareholders on July 30,2021 are as follows:
+Where the credit balance under other equities is reversed, the reversed amount may be included into the allocable earnings. - 6.
+The appropriations of 2021 earnings had been resolved at the shareholders meeting on June 24,2022, respectively.
+Details are summarized as follows: